Updated: Apr. 27, 2026

 Current Situation

-As of Feb.
-13, 2026, DPH is reporting 950 cases of measles centered around Spartanburg County.
-The majority of cases are close contacts of known cases.
-However, the number of public exposure sites indicates that measles is circulating in the community increasing the risk of exposure and the risk of infection for those who are not immune due to vaccination or natural infection.
+As of Apr.
+26, 2026, DPH reported 997 cases of measles centered around Spartanburg County for the outbreak.
+Most cases were close contacts of known cases.
+However, the number of public exposure sites indicated that measles circulating in the community, increasing the risk of exposure and the risk of infection for those who were not immune due to vaccination or natural infection.

 Key Takeaways